Abubakar Shekau: Leader of Boko Haram

 In one prominent incident, he took credit for the kidnapping of over 200 school girls in April 2014.
 Shekau also announced that the kidnapped girls have been converted to Islam.
 He has claimed to be waging a jihad against Christianity.

+In a May 2014 video, he asserted that his goal was to create a caliphate.

 With the rise of the Islamic State in Iraq and Syria during 2014 and 2015, Shekau faced pressure from his commanders and soldiers to pledge his allegiance to IS leader Abu Bakr al-Baghdadi.
 A history of the group says that Shekau "was compelled to give allegiance, and that was through a coming together of the military commanders, and after he became convinced that the matter was about to go out of his hand, and that his throne would be shaken and emptied of him if he did not give allegiance".

+After Gwoza massacre took place, he declared Gwoza to be under the control of Boko Haram, saying "Thanks be to Allah who has given us victory in Gwoza and made us part of the Islamic caliphate.
+Thanks be to Allah.
+We are in an Islamic caliphate and we have nothing to do with Nigeria."

+Shekau threatened to attack participants in the 2015 Nigerian general election.

 In August 2016, ISIL appointed Abu Musab al-Barnawi as the leader of the group in place of Shekau.
 Shekau refused to recognise Barnawi's authority and split off part of the group under its original name of Jamaat Ahlus Sunnah li Dawah wal Jihad, while Barnawi led the "Islamic State's West Africa Province" (ISWAP).
 While Shekau led his group, he only had 1,500 soldiers, whereas Barnawi had 3,500.
 Shekau has been widely denounced as following the ideology of the Khawarij by the Islamic State and West Africa province in Nigeria.

 Following the split, many clashes occurred between Shekau and Barnawi's forces over the next years.
 Regardless, Shekau never fully renounced his allegiance to the Islamic State, instead framing the rebel infighting as being solely attributable to his local rivals.